makeroo/tng_be/README.md

 During the covid-19 pandemic I built a web app to play another tabletop game online with relatives I couldn't meet at the time.
 Therefore I decided to start this project following the same pattern.

-This is the be for a web version of the TNG game.
+This is the b/e for a web version of the TNG game.